QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 Four given transformations (FFT, inverse FT, magnitude & cosine) are implemented using mathematical formulae.
 No in-built library functions are used.
 Forward fourier transformed matrix values are complex conjugates of each other.
 I have used this idea to compute half of the matrix values from their complex conjugate part.
-Hence reducing the computation time by half.
+Hence reducing the iterations by half.

 Question 2 - > Filtering:

 To compute fourier transform and inverse fourier transform of an image, I have used opencv (cv2) functions.
 Full scale contrast stretch is applied on final filtered grayscale image.

+I also observed that with opencv, when a high pass filter is applied, final output image looks different than an image when a numpy functions are used.
+For opencv edges of an image looked better than when numpy functions are applied.

 Low pass filters: